-PCRX-201 and PCRX-301 (Formerly FX-201 and FX-301)
+PCRX-201 (Formerly FX-201)

-PCRX-201 and PCRX-301 were added to our portfolio as part of the Flexion Acquisition.
+PCRX-201 was added to our portfolio as part of the Flexion Acquisition.
 PCRX-201 is a gene therapy product candidate designed to provide "on demand" production of an anti-inflammatory protein, interleukin-1 receptor antagonist (IL-1Ra) whenever inflammation is detected in the joint.
-PCRX-301, is a locally administered $Na_V1.7$ inhibitor, known as funapide, formulated for extended release in a thermosensitive hydrogel.
-The initial development of PCRX-301 was intended to support administration as a peripheral analgesic lower extremity nerve block for management of post-operative pain.
+Based upon very compelling initial Phase 1 efficacy and safety data for PCRX-201, we are working with investigators and plan to request an FDA meeting to discuss the regulatory pathway forward for OA of the knee-a very important and exciting addition to our durable non-opioid pain management pipeline.